 Field Description Username From 1 to 32 characters are allowed depending on the Account Policy settings.
-Local User Check the Local User box if the account is for logging in to the KE Matrix Manager software or a Receiver.
+Local User Check the Local User box if the account is for logging in to the KVM over IP Matrix Manager or a Receiver.
 Uncheck the Local User box if the account is authenticated with a 3rd party external source, such as RADIUS, LDAP/AD, or TACACS+.
-See ANMS , page 205 for details.
-Password From 6 to 32 characters are allowed depending on the Account Policy settings.
+See ANMS , page 285 for details.

+Field Description Password From 6 to 32 characters are allowed depending on the Account Policy settings.
 Confirm Password To be sure there is no mistake in the password, you are asked to enter it again.
 The two entries must match.
 Description Additional information about the user that you may wish to include.
-User Level There are three account categories: Administrator, Super User and User.
-The Administrators have full access to make changes within the KE Matrix Manager software, which includes adding and removing Transmitters, Receivers, accounts, preferences, and configuration settings. ◆ The Super Users have access to the Receiver's OSD menu and can connect Channels and Profiles.
+RFID The RFID field can be scanned to enter the RFID card number with recommended RFID device. Туре There are three account categories: Administrator, Super User and User.
+The Administrators have full access to make changes within the KVM over IP Matrix Manager, which includes adding and removing Transmitters, Receivers, accounts, preferences, and configuration settings.
+The Super Users have access to the Receiver's OSD menu and can connect Channels and Profiles.
 The Users can log in to Receivers to connect channels.
 Status Status allows you to control the user's account and access, as follows: Active provides the user with access and permissions as granted.
 Disable lets you suspend a user's account without actually deleting it, so that it can be easily reinstated in the future.
 OSD Language Click the drop-down menu to select the language you want to use during OSD sessions for this user.
 Options are: Chinese (Traditional), Simplified Chinese, Japanese, German, Korean, Russian, French, Spanish, and Portuguese.
-Toolbar Hotkey Select the hotkey combination to call the Tool Bar function for this user.
+OSD Hotkey Select the hotkey combination to call the Tool Bar function for this user.
 The Tool Bar is used when accessing the computer from the Transmitter or Receiver side.
+Hotkey Mode Select the hotkey mode that is used to step up with the KE Series device's configuration.
+All operation begin with invoking the hotkey mode.
+Options are: [Num Lock] [-] and [Ctrl] [F12].
 Logout Timeout If there is no user input for the amount of time set with this function, the user is automatically logged out.
-A login is necessary before the KE Matrix Manager can be accessed again.
+A login is necessary before the KVM over IP Matrix Manager can be accessed again.
 The default is 30 minutes.
 Screen Blanker Set how many minutes the device waits when a session is idle before turning off the display.

-Field Description OSD Title Bar Duration When the accessing a port, the top left-hand corner will show a title bar displaying the access mode and the device name.
+OSD Title Bar Duration When the accessing a port, the top left-hand corner will show a title bar displaying the access mode and the device name.
 Select how long you wish the title bar is to be displayed for, or check Disable to not show any title bar.

-Welcome Message If you want the Welcome Message to appear on screen when the user logs into the KE Matrix Manager, select Enable .
+Field Description Welcome Message If you want the Welcome Message to appear on screen when the user logs into the KVM over IP Matrix Manager, select Enable .
 If you want the user's Screen Name to appear with the Welcome Message, check the Username check box.
 Group Click Select and check a box to add the user to a group.
 Apply Click Apply to save the changes.
 Cancel Click Cancel to exit without saving.